 \section{Results}

-To demonstrate the practical utility of the proposed NCMP framework and the expressivity of SINC-GCN, this section provides a preliminary analysis of its performance on a synthetic dataset for binary node classification.
-Crucially, as the primary objective of this work is to lay the foundations for the NCMP framework, the proposed SINC-GCN simply serves as an \textit{illustrative instance} and is not explicitly designed to achieve state-of-the-art performance.
+To demonstrate the practical utility of the proposed NCMP framework and the expressivity of SINC-GCN, this section provides an extensive analysis of its performance across both synthetic and benchmark datasets in node and graph property prediction tasks.
+Crucially, as the primary contribution of this work is the NCMP framework, the proposed SINC-GCN simply serves as an \textit{illustrative instance} and is \textit{not} explicitly designed to achieve state-of-the-art performance.
 Hence, only one-hop localized GNN architectures are used as baselines, ensuring a fair performance evaluation.